PhilonByz/quartz-blog/content/A_Neufaust_Review.md

 ---
-title: *A Neufaust:* fanfiction well-done is powerful and lovely (and scandalous, if you will)
+title: *A Neufaust* fanfiction well-done is powerful and lovely (and scandalous, if you will)

 ---